DanielJMoser/ObsidianVault/02-Areas/MCI/Knowledge Base/structural_concept.md

 - **Lecturer Onboarding**
   - Complete onboarding wizard
-  - Set up your academic profile
+  - Set up your academic profile    WHAT IS MEANT BY THAT?
-  - Configure course settings
+  - Configure course settings    DUPLICATE FROM 'MANAGE COURSE MATERIALS'?
-  - Access teaching resources
+  - Access teaching resources    WHAT IS MEANT BY THAT?

 - **Academic Portfolio**
   - Manage your CV
   - Add publications
-  - Track research projects
+  - Track research projects    DOES THIS REQUIRE A SEPARATE SUB-FILE?
-  - Update expertise areas
+  - Update expertise areas    OES THIS REQUIRE A SEPARATE SUB-FILE?

 - **Course Administration**
   - Create and edit syllabi
   - View student evaluations
-  - Manage course materials
+  - Manage course materials    DUPLICATE?
-  - Communication with students
+  - Communication with students    NOT A FEATURE

 ---